LeHuman/CS450/HW2/README.md

 ## Building

-To build, run the following command in the same directory in the source folder.
+To build, run the following command in the source folder.

 ``` sh
 make